chatox/networks-science-course/practicum/ps08_communities.md

 # Extra points

-For extra points, add a section "Extra points" to your document, and process `polblogs.gml` and `polblogs-leaning.csv`.
+For extra points, add a section "Extra points" to your report, and process `polblogs.gml` and `polblogs-leaning.csv`.
 These are left (*liberal*) and right (*conservative*) leaning blogs in the US in 2004 collected in a seminal paper by Lada Adamic and Natalie Glance.

 First, visualize this graph using Cytoscape, painting blue/red the two leanings.

 Next, process this using NetworkX.
 You need to select its largest connected component.
-Assumming you loaded it in variable `gpol`, this is done by doing:
+Assuming you loaded it in variable `gpol`, this is done by doing:

 ```python
 gpol_largest = max(nx.connected_component_subgraphs(gpol), key=len)